 The Ethereum Classic community is all set for the latest upgrade- Ethereum Classic Atlantis hard fork.
 It will have a block height of #8,772,000 and is expected to take place at 11:54:14 am UTC, Thursday, September 12, 2019.
-This upgrade will encompass 10 main ECIPs which will boost the compatibility and interoperability.
+This upgrade will encompass 10 main ECIPs, which will boost compatibility and interoperability.
+It might impact the overall growth of the whole ecosystem along with the price perspective of the native token of Ethereum Classic.
+Want to know what impact the hard fork will be on ETC and how it would impact its prices?
+Then do visit our exclusive post on Ethereum Classic ETC Price Prediction.
 As per the recent announcements from the platform, this upgrade can be compared to- the “Byzantium” and “Spurious Dragon” Ethereum hard forks.

 The main purpose of these 10 ECIPs is on areas that include:

 - Contract Code Size Limits

 The platform has underlined the importance of all the participants of the Ethereum community to work hand in hand for better communication, better reach, and to ensure that all the miners, nodes, exchanges, as well as the crypto wallets, are functioning well and are running with the latest software.

 Ethereum Miners Status: